Permafrost/Tundra/README.md

 // returns the current thread's call stack tundra.service:callstack();

-// provides a try/catch/finally pattern for flow services: if $service throws
+// provides a try/catch/finally pattern for flow services
+//
-// an exception when invoked, then the $catch service is invoked (with
+// if $service throws an exception when invoked, then the arguments $exception,
-// $exception, $exception.class, $exception.message and $exception.stack
+// $exception?, $exception.class, $exception.message and $exception.stack are
+// added to the pipeline
+//
+// if specified, the $catch service is invoked to handle the exception, otherwise
+// the exception is rethrown
+//
-// arguments added to pipeline); the $finally service is then invoked,
+// if specified, the $finally service is always invoked, whether an exception was
-// whether an exception was thrown by $service or not tundra.service:ensure($service, $catch, $finally, $pipeline);
+// thrown by $service or not
+tundra.service:ensure($service, $catch, $finally, $pipeline);

 // calls the given service dynamically, either synchronously or